vboix2/Peace-Agreements/README_en.md

-#  Socio-economic development at peace agreements
+#  Socio-economic development in peace agreements

 This work shows the elaboration process of data visualization based on information from [Peace Agreements](https://www.peaceagreements.org/) project of the University of Edinburgh.